cofe-ai/nanoLM/readme.md

 ```
 Users can follow this data format to pre-train with other datasets, facilitating comparative analysis across different model designs using NanoLM.

+We also curated and filtered pre-training datasets from existing large-scale models for researchers using NanoLM.
+Access the datasets at [NanoLM Data](https://huggingface.co/datasets/CofeAI/NanoData).
 ## 🏗️ Fast Usage